-Looking at Gitzo monopods?
+Looking at whether Gitzo monopods are any good?
 The list of professional photographers who use them is very impressive.
-But, is a monopod from Gitzo worth the investment?
+But, is a monopod from Gitzo worth the money it costs?
 Serious amateurs who won't settle for anything less than the best monopods use Gitzo too.

 One close-up look at Gitzo and you can see the workmanship and understand why they're priced as they are.
 Gitzo has been in business for almost a century.
 Their commitment to quality is second to none when it comes to camera accessories.